-Choosing a high quality sushi knife might seem simple enough until you go out and see the high amount of options available.
-In this beginners guide to choosing sushi knives we will cover the different types, the various materials and review some of the best ones out there.
+Choosing a high-quality sushi knife might seem simple enough until you go out and see the enormous amount of options available.
+In this beginner’s guide to choosing sushi knives, we will cover the different types, the various materials and review some of the best ones out there.

 - Types of sushi knives

 - The yanagiba knife

 - High carbon vs stainless steel